 The athletic fit offers extra room where you need it, allowing for better mobility, which is a great feature for a waterproof winter jacket to have.
 It made it easier to move around in bad weather while still having a knee-length cut.

 A nice feature is the button snap just above the knee.
 Along with the two-way zipper, there are many options for added mobility.
 This jacket is highly functional and practical.

 Strategic placement of the down is a great feature that Arc'teryx offers.
 The core and sleeves are filled with 750 geese European down, while under the arms, hem, and collar are filled with Coreloft synthetic down.
 This equates to less bulk, though we did notice a lack of warmth in the arms!
-Weighing in at 2lb 2.8 oz, the Patera doesn't feel heavy when wearing it, unlike the Canada Goose Shelburne Parka, which feels like a lot of extra jackets when wearing it and carrying it.
+Weighing in at 2lb 2.8 oz, the Patera doesn't feel heavy when wearing it.

 This jacket is best for mild winters in wet climates, or for those wanting a sleek, form-fitting look.